John Bolton pleads not guilty to mishandling classified information in US

 “I couldn’t find a way to express how stunned I was that anybody would do this,” Bolton is quoted as saying.
 “You simply don’t use commercial means of communication, whether it’s supposedly an encrypted app or not, for these kinds of discussions.”

-Bolton has denied the charges against him and instead called the recent string of indictments an effort by Trump to “intimidate his opponents”.
+Bolton has denied the charges against him.
+Instead, he has characterised the recent string of indictments an effort by Trump to “intimidate his opponents”.

-“I have become the latest target in weaponizing the Justice Department to charge those he deems to be his enemies with charges that were declined before or distort the facts,” Bolton said in a statement.
+“I have become the latest target in weaponising the Justice Department to charge those he deems to be his enemies with charges that were declined before or distort the facts,” Bolton said in a statement.

+After Thursday’s arraignment, Bolton was released and is scheduled to appear again in court on November 21.
+He did not stop to speak with reporters outside the courthouse.